IJDykeman/ijdykeman.github.io/_posts/2019-05-17-introducing-generate-worlds.markdown

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/3DHNvMhDA6FEun6keU" width="100%" height="100%" style="position:absolute" frameborder="0" class="giphy-embed" allowfullscreen=""></iframe></div>

-These tiles are easy to create in a voxel editor like MagikaVoxel.
+These tiles are easy to create in a voxel editor like MagicaVoxel.
 The tile set above is simply a directory of .vox files that Generate Worlds takes as input.

 ## Generating a Dungeon